Biological Threat

 • Seek medical assistance.
 You may be advised to stay away from others or even quarantined.
 Have plan to evacuate or shelter in place.

-• Listen to the media for official instructions.
+• Listen to the radio or TV news stations for official instructions.

 Symptoms